baartmans2/birdspeciesclassifier/README.md

 <code>pip install -r requirements.txt</code>

-2. Start Jupyter Lab to view the notebook
+2. Start Jupyter Lab to view the notebook.
+Follow the instructions in the notebook to use the tool.

 <code>jupyter-lab</code>